SMAPPNYU/internal-dashboard/README.md

 ### How can this dashboard benefit my research?

-If your study social networks, chances are you might want to collect and visualize tweets related to a certain topic.
+If you're studying social networks, chances are you might want to collect and visualize tweets related to a certain topic.
 Fortunately, CSMaP has access to Decahose, a 10% sample of all tweets.

 With minimal configuration, this repository first loads tweets related to a given keyword(s) from Decahose to a local MySQL database.
 It then sets up a dashboard using [Superset](https://superset.apache.org/).
 Users can then write custom SQL queries, create a variety of charts, and group charts together into a dashboard.